prahaladbelavadi/pimpmystridecrew.co/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Deploying

-Run `ng build` to build the project.
+Run `npm run deploy` to build and deploy the project via githubpages.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.